 - Submit a completed Adoption Application (Now an on-line, mobile friendly form).

 - Contact information for your veterinarian is required and we will do a reference check.
-We do not adopt to people who neglect their dog’s health.

 - An adoption Contract must be signed by PMFC and Adopter.
 This is a legal document and an actual signature is required.
 If the form must be mailed back and forth, allow time for that to happen.
 Electronic PDF is allowed if you can print/scan.

 - Adopter arranges transport.
 We have worked with HEARTS LLC (fees are paid to the transport service).